google/kube-startup-cpu-boost/README.md

 ### [Boost duration] fixed time

-Define the fixed amount of time, the resource boost effect will last for it since the POD creation.
+Define the fixed amount of time, the resource boost effect will last for it since the POD's creation.

 ```yaml
 spec: